 Flintknapping is the oldest craft in the world.
 Archaeologist and craftsman James Dilley gives an excellent and in-depth overview of the development of stone tool technology with an exciting demonstration.
 It is very rare to see an experienced flintknapper in the modern world so this display gives visitors a unique opportunity to see something amazing.

 £300 per day

-A demonstration of metal working techniques from the Bronze Age using accurate tools and materials.
+James demonstrates a variety of Stone Age crafts from smelting to metal working techniques using accurate tools and materials.
 While dressed in authentic Bronze Age clothing, James will talk through the process of casting different artefacts.
 As part of the display, there will be a large selection of replica objects to make the display feel more like an active workshop from over 3000 years ago.

 Copper Smelting Demonstration

 A demonstration of metal extraction from rock to metal using authentic tools and materials.
 This difficult process is explained carefully and clearly by James, dressed in Bronze Age clothes and surrounded by replica objects.
 This display is an excellent visitor engagement option as it combines both science and (pre)history!

 £350 per day

 "A huge thank you to yourself and Emma for delivering such an incredible demonstration for the British Museum's Members evening.
 Your living history display was definitely the highlight of the evening and we had so many comments from Members who loved the session you ran.
 It was a perfect accompaniment to the 'World of Stonehenge' exhibition."